Passing context information

 In this section we will explain how EDDI handles the context of a conversation and which data can be passed within the scope of a conversation.

-In order to talk to EDDI within a context, a POST request shall be sent to /bots/{environment}/{botId}/{conversationId}, (same way as interacting in a normal conversation in EDDI) but this time we must provide more parameters:
+In order to talk to EDDI with context, send a POST request to /bots/{environment}/{botId}/{conversationId} (same way as interacting in a normal conversation in EDDI), but this time provide context parameters:

 Send message in a conversation with a Chatbot REST API Endpoint